Ocular: A Quick Start Guide

 Ocular encourages you to view its “internals” and how it interacts with the Kubernetes cluster.
 Sometimes the best way to debug or troubleshoot is to use kubectl (or any kubernetes client) to investigate.

-Ocular uses Kubernetes jobs (or cron-jobs) to perform both pipelines and searches.
+Ocular uses Kubernetes jobs to perform both pipelines and searches.
 For pipelines specifically, Ocular will create two jobs:

-1. A downloading and scanning job named scan-[PIPELINE_ID], where [PIPELINE_ID] is the ID of its pipeline.
+1. A downloading and scanning job named ‘[PIPELINE_NAME]-scan’, where ‘[PIPELINE_NAME]’ is the name of the pipeline.
 The Job will have an init container for the downloader and the main containers are the scanners from the profile.

-2. An uploading job named named upload-[PIPELINE_ID], where [PIPELINE_ID] is the ID of its pipeline The job will have the uploaders from the profile as the main containers.
+2. An uploading job named named ‘[PIPELINE_NAME]-uploader’, where ‘[PIPELINE_NAME]’ is the name of its pipeline The job will have the uploaders from the profile as the main containers.

 We recommend you use kubectl when issues arise and use this knowledge to troubleshoot.
 For example, viewing the logs of a pipeline can be done with: